 - The person should be an adult, sane, and free.

 - They must possess a certain minimum amount of extra wealth (called Nisab), fully owned by them in excess of personal use (such as clothing, food, shelter, household furniture, utensils, cars, etc).

 - They should have had this minimum amount of possession for a complete lunar year.

 - The wealth should be of a productive nature, from which they can derive profit or benefit such as merchandise for business, gold, silver, livestock, etc.

 - The minimum amount (or Nisab) should not be owed to someone, i.e., it should be free from debt.

 Let us not be satisfied with just giving once a year or only during special occasions.
 Giving Zakat once a year is not enough.
-The immense suffering of the needy or the ones in terrible crisis demand our immediate attention so after we have given Zakat, we can still donate as Sadaqah all year round and whenever it’s possible to make sure that the needy and the most vulnerable people get our affection and love.
+The immense suffering of the needy or the ones in terrible crisis demands our immediate attention so after we have given Zakat, we can still donate as Sadaqah all year round and whenever it’s possible to make sure that the needy and the most vulnerable people get our affection and love.

 We must not give Zakat or Sadaqah only for the sake of giving.
 Through Zakat or Sadaqah respect, love and devotion come in.
 So we should try to do it as beautifully as possible.
 The Zakat or Sadaqah serves as a way to bring justice, balance, and kindness to every society and community.
-It is our hope that the Muslim community fulfills its charitable duty correctly and does its part to eliminating poverty in communities everywhere.
+It is our hope that the Muslim community fulfills its charitable duty correctly and does its part to eliminate poverty in communities everywhere.
 So, spread your love everywhere you go.